HannesBonasch/Thesis-Analysing-Deep-Learning-Decoding/README.md

 This is the repository for my master thesis called "Analysing Deep Learning Decoding Methods on Multiple ERP Paradigms".

-The following is a very short, mostly visual look into the thesis, for more detail check out the pdf and code.
+The following is a very short, mostly visual look into the thesis, for more detail check out the pdf and the notebooks.

 ## Abstract: